 \subsection{Correlators of length 4}

 By Theorem \ref{thm-monodromy-evenDim(2,2)} and the results recalled in Section \ref{sec:knownResults-correlators}, all the correlators of length 4 other than the ones with only primitive insertions are computed.
 To compute the latter ones, we begin to recall a result on the length 4 correlators with only primitive insertions.
-Let $X$ be a smooth complete intersection of dimension $n$ and of Fano index $n-1$.
+Let $X$ be a smooth complete intersection of dimension $n$ and Fano index $n-1$.
 Then $X$ is a cubic hypersurface i.e. the multidegree $\mathbf{d}=3$, or a complete intersection of two quadrics i.e. the multidegree $\mathbf{d}=(2,2)$.
 Let $m=\dim H^*_{\mathrm{prim}}(X)$, and $\gamma_{n+1},\dots,\gamma_{n+m}$ be a basis of $H^*_{\mathrm{prim}}(X)$.
 Then by \cite[Proposition 9.12]{Hu15}, for $n+1\leq b,c\leq n+m$,

 \begin{remark} For the reader's convenience, we briefly recall the proof of (\ref{eq-4points-sum}).
 Denote the multidegree by $\mathbf{d}=(d_1,\dots,d_r)$.
 Firstly, by the topological recursion relation in genus 1 \cite{Get98} and certain vanishing results from deformation invariance, we get

 Secondly, by Zinger's comparison formula \cite{Zin08} between genus 1 GW invariants, and reduced genus 1 GW invariants, and a vanishing result of reduced genus 1 GW invariants of degree 1, one can compute the genus 1 invariants in (\ref{eq-apply-TRR1-FanoIndex=n-1-2}).
 Then a lengthy computation in \cite[\S 9.3]{Hu15} yields (\ref{eq-4points-sum}).
 This approach is essentially symplectic, for it uses Zinger's series of deep work on reduced genus 1 GW invariants.

 An algebraic approach to (\ref{eq-4points-sum}) is to study the Fano variety of lines in $X$.
 We carry out this approach for cubic hypersurfaces in \cite[Chap.
 8]{Hu15}.
 In principle one can do this for $\mathbf{d}=(2,2)$ in a similar way. \end{remark} When $X$ is a cubic hypersurface, or $X$ is an odd dimensional complete intersection of two quadrics, the Zariski closure of the monodromy group is the orthogonal group or the symplectic group, according to the parity of the dimension.